HardlyDifficult/Tutorials/Chapter1.md

 ## Add a rigidbody to the ball

-Add a Rigidbody2D component to the spike ball.
+Add a Rigidbody2D to the spike ball.

 <details><summary>How</summary>